Sudha Belawadi

-Sudha Belawadi is an Indian actress in the Kannada film industry, and a theatre artist in Karnataka, India.
-Some of the notable films of Sudha Belawadi as actress include Mathadana (2001), Mungaru Male (2006), Moggina Manasu (2008), Kaadu (1973).
+Sudha Belawadi (born 28 February 1970) is an Indian actress known for her work in Kannada cinema and television.
+She is also a theatre artist in Karnataka, India.
+Some of her notable films include Mathadana (2001), Mungaru Male (2006), Moggina Manasu (2008), Kaadu (1973).

 Career

-Sudha Belawadi has been a part of more than 70 films, many drama (theatre) plays, and soaps/serials Manthana, Manvanthara, Mahaparva.
+Belawadi acted as a child in films such as Bhootayyana Maga Ayyu (1974).
+She continued acting as an adult and has been a part of more than 70 films, many drama (theatre) plays, and soaps/serials Manthana, Manvanthara, Mahaparva.